weshowe/WHO-Child-Growth-Calculator-0-5-Years/README.md

 ## Installing:
 Clone the repo to a folder of your choice and install dependencies by executing "pip install pandas" in the command line.

+The program has a command line version (child.py) and a GUI version (child_gui.py).
+The GUI was vibecoded because I don't like making UIs.

 ## How to use:

+### GUI

+Execute the following command and fill out the desired fields in the window.
+Percentile results will be displayed in the "Results" tab.

+    python child_gui.py

+### Command Line

 Execute child.py with the desired command line arguments to get percentiles for the measurements that you have.
 For example, to get a percentile for all measurements for a boy that's 3 months and 2 days old, you might type:

     python child.py --weight 5.5 --length 50 --head 30.3 --months 3 --days 2 --gender boy